Rotation Symmetry-Protected Topological Phases of Fermions: Introduction

+Third, if the $(d-1)$-dimensional half-planes are topologically trivial, we can disentangle the states on them using symmetric local unitary, similar to above.
+Then, we further ask whether the $(d-2)$-dimensional rotation center is in an SRE phase or not.
+At the center, rotation becomes an internal symmetry.
+Accordingly, the $(d-2)$-dimensional SRE phases should have $\mathbb{Z}_M\times G$ internal symmetry, where we use $\mathbb{Z}_M$ to reflect the fact that rotation acts as if an internal symmetry.

-Therefore we define the following three groups: \begin{itemize} \item $\mathscr{G}_0$ is the group of $d$D SPT phases protected by $G$ and compatible with the $C_M$ symmetry. \item $\mathscr{G}_{-1}$ is the group of $(d-1)$D block states, built from $(d-1)$D SRE states with the internal symmetry group $G$, such that $M$ copies of them can be trivialized preserving $G$ and the rotation, which is the cyclic permutation group on the $M$ copies. \item Let $\mathscr{G}_{-2}$ be the group of $(d-2)$D block states, which is basically a $(d-2)$D SRE state located at the center of rotation.
-One should however notice that there are additional equivalence relations between these phases, so $\mathcal{G}_{-2}$ is generally \emph{different} from the actual classification for $(d-2)$D SRE phases with $\mathbb{Z}_M\times G$ symmetry. \end{itemize}
+When describing the dimensional reduction approach above, we have used some \emph{constructive} viewpoints.
+In fact, the whole procedure can be ``inverted'' and viewed constructively: $d$-dimensional rotation SPT phases with $C_M\times G$ symmetry can be built out of $d$-dimensional and lower dimensional $G$ symmetric \emph{block states} by gluing them together in certain rotation symmetric fashion.
+Therefore, depending on which building blocks are used, we define the following three groups: \begin{itemize} \item $\mathscr{G}_0$, the group of $d$ dimensional SPT phases protected by $G$ and compatible with the $C_M$ symmetry.
+When building these $d$ dimensional ``block states'', lower dimensional states may also be used to successfully glue the blocks. \item $\mathscr{G}_{-1}$, the group of $(d-1)$ dimensional block states, built from $(d-1)$-dimensional SRE states with the internal symmetry group $G$, by gluing $M$ copies of them together while preserving both $G$ and rotation. \item $\mathscr{G}_{-2}$, the group of $(d-2)$ dimensional block states, which are basically a $(d-2)$ dimensional SRE states with $\Z_M\times G$ internal symmetry, located at the center of rotation. \end{itemize} A special attention should be paid to the states in $\mathscr{G}_{-2}$.
+One should notice that there are additional equivalence relations between these phases, so $\mathscr{G}_{-2}$ is generally \emph{different} from the actual classification for $(d-2)$D SRE phases with $\mathbb{Z}_M\times G$ symmetry.
+The additional equivalence relations lead to the \emph{trivialization} of certain $(d-2)$ dimensional block states, which are nontrivial as SPT states with strictly internal $\Z_M \times G$ symmetry.